This article is all about Abrasive, here you will learn Abrasive Definition, Types of Abrasive its Forms, Application and some Important Abrasives.

 The Artificial or Synthetic abrasive group includes a number of materials possessing very high hardness.

-Carborundum, Aluminum Oxide and Glass Fall are some example of this group.
+Carborundum, Aluminum Oxide, and Glass Fall are some examples of this group.

 Forms of Abrasives.